Madeline-Carr/Restaurant/README.md

 # Cosimo's Italian Restaurant

+This website was created for a fictional restaurant in order to practice my web design skills.

 ## What is this?

 This website is a test of my design and web development skills.
 The goal is to understand my work flow better and to see what problems might arise when I am working based on a specific design.